 Continue to Invest in our Core Businesses.
-Our core domestic portfolio purchase and recovery and tax lien operations remain critical to our success.
-In recent periods, we have seen a reduction in the supply of portfolios offered for sale directly by credit issuers within the United States coupled with continued demand for portfolios in the marketplace, resulting in elevated pricing.
-Supply and demand dynamics in this market have fluctuated over time and will likely continue to do so.
+Our core domestic portfolio purchasing and recovery business remains critical to our success.
+Supply and demand dynamics within the United States have fluctuated over time and will likely continue to do so.
 To position ourselves to continue to generate strong risk-adjusted returns in this environment, we continue to make investments in analytics, technology, risk management, compliance, and initiatives to enhance our relationships with consumers and improve liquidation rates on our portfolios.
 We intend to continue to deploy a meaningful amount of capital in our core domestic markets.
-Our 2014 acquisition of Atlantic reflects a strategic decision to expand our core domestic portfolio purchase and recovery presence.
-Atlantic is a leader in the market for buying freshly charged-off debt, which was not an area of strength for us prior to the acquisition.
-Combined with our expertise in later stage collections, we believe Atlantic will allow us to be more competitive in the market.
+Our 2014 acquisition of Atlantic Credit & Finance, Inc. ("Atlantic") reflects a strategic decision to expand our core domestic portfolio purchasing and recovery presence.
+Atlantic is a market leader in buying and collecting on freshly charged-off debt, which was not an area of strength for us prior to our acquisition of Atlantic.
+Combined with our expertise in later stage collections, we believe Atlantic has positioned us to be more competitive in the market.

 Expand into New Geographies.
 We believe we are well-positioned to take a leading role, worldwide, in the distressed debt and subprime consumer financial sectors.
-Our current footprint includes our industry-leading U.S. and U.K. core debt recovery businesses, our presence in Spain, our entrance into the Latin American debt market, and our international operations through our India and Costa Rica locations.
+Our current footprint includes our industry-leading U.S. and U.K. core debt recovery businesses, our presence in Spain, our entrance into the Latin American and Australasian debt markets, and our international operations through our India and Costa Rica locations.
 In addition, we are constantly evaluating additional investments in, or acquisitions of, complementary businesses in order to expand into new geographic markets.
-For example, we have announced plans to commence portfolio purchase and recovery operations in India.
+For example, we have announced plans to commence portfolio purchasing and recovery operations in India.
 As portfolio prices fluctuate and the complexity of our industry continues to increase, we expect that our international operations will continue to provide a significant competitive advantage.